ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why attention is more monetizable than talent
+   - Exploring why talent takes a back seat to attention
    - Finding the satirical angle
    - Making it relatable and timeless